 - No. 1 Pery Square Hotel, Restaurant & Spa: This elegant, historic property is found in Limerick’s Georgian Quarter, and the townhouse has classic touches like clawfoot bathtubs and exposed brick.
 Guests love the spacious rooms, and heading to the spa for some pampering.
-Click to book
+Click to see prices

 YOU MIGHT ALSO ENJOY: